iennae/ed-training/labs/assign_3.md

 end
 ```

-Edit the _metadata.rb_ file:
+Edit the _metadata.rb_ file to add a dependency on the mysql community cookbook.
+In your production environment, you would validate the contents of mysql prior to using it in a deployment scenario.:

 ```
 nano metadata.rb
 ```

-Update the contents of the `metadata.rb` file:
+Update the contents of the `metadata.rb` file.:

 ```
 depends 'mysql', '~> 6.0'